slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 Saying yes to everything leads to mediocrity.
 Productivity is attention management.
 You don’t need to optimize everything.
 20% of effort often yields 80% of results, and that may be enough.
 Do less to achieve more.

-Hints:

-- Protect your time like money.
+Protect your time like money.
 Guard real work hours and use early morning focus.
-- Focus on 1–3 outcomes per day (include one important but not urgent task) and tackle the most important first in the morning.
-- 80/20 is fractal: 4% of work can create 64% of benefits.
-- Ruthlessly cut activities that produce no value.
-- Always work with specific purpose.
+Focus on 1–3 outcomes per day (include one important but not urgent task) and tackle the most important first in the morning.
+80/20 is fractal: 4% of work can create 64% of benefits.
+Ruthlessly cut activities that produce no value.
+Always work with specific purpose.
 Set specific, measurable, realistic, time-bound goals.
-- Mind the process, not just results (e.g., «write report for 45 uninterrupted minutes» instead of «finish report»).
-- Learn to focus and be fully present on the current task.
-- Work in layers: functional first, then excellence.
-- Batch similar tasks.
+Mind the process, not just results (e.g., «write report for 45 uninterrupted minutes» instead of «finish report»).
+Learn to focus and be fully present on the current task.
+Work in layers: functional first, then excellence.
+Batch similar tasks.
 Switching costs are high.
 Minimize small decisions—do them quickly and in bulk.
-- If a task takes <2 minutes, do it immediately.
-- Buy time: delegate weaknesses, focus on strengths and what you enjoy most.
-- To get anything done fast, ask a busy person.
+If a task takes <2 minutes, do it immediately.
+Buy time: delegate weaknesses, focus on strengths and what you enjoy most.
+To get anything done fast, ask a busy person.

 > *"Don’t make 100 decisions when one will do."
 -- Peter Drucker [1909]*